Apply for BAföG to study

 What else should I know?

-- Incorrect or incomplete information or failure to report changes may result in criminal prosecution or be punished as an administrative offense with a fine.
+- Incorrect or incomplete information, or failure to report changes, may result in criminal prosecution or be treated as an administrative offense punishable by a fine.
 Amounts paid in error may be reclaimed.

-- If the conditions are met, the information provided on income or assets can be verified by data comparison with the relevant authorities.
+- If the conditions are met, the information provided regarding income or assets may be verified by cross-checking data with the relevant authorities.

 Legal basis